roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 ### Deploying Extensible Service Proxy V2 Beta (ESPv2 Beta) to Cloud Run

-1. Take a look at the Deploying ESPv2 Beta from the above article: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#deploy_endpoints_proxy.
+1. Take a look at the Deploying ESPv2 Beta section in the linked example above: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#deploy_endpoints_proxy.
 What we are about to do is based on this document.

 2. Locate or launch Cloud Shell and make sure you are working there (as opposed to your VM SSH window).
 Make sure it's associated with your working project by checking the tab at the top of the Cloud Shell interface.
 It should display your project name.